-Applications forms which I filled up for Duplicate Migration Certificate, Duplicate Statement of marks (Mark sheet) for my 12th STD (2000) is below:
+The applications forms which I filled up for the Duplicate Migration Certificate, Duplicate Statement of marks (Mark sheet) for my 12th STD (2000) are below:

-Applications forms which I filled up for Duplicate Migration Certificate, Duplicate Date of birth certificate, Duplicate Statement of marks (Mark sheet) for my 10th STD (1998) is below:
+The applications forms which I filled up for Duplicate Migration Certificate, Duplicate Date of birth certificate, and Duplicate Statement of marks (Mark sheet) for my 10th STD (1998) are below:

 - Duplicate Copy of passing/qualifying certificate (10th and 12th) – 400

 - Duplicate Statement of marks (Mark sheet) (10th and 12th) – 400

 - Duplicate Migration certificate (10th and 12th) – 400

 - Duplicate Date of birth certificate (10th only) – 200

 The affidavit, Attestation fees, newspaper article, stamp paper, notary, and typing matter on stamp paper expenses are only for Getting Duplicate Copies of passing/qualifying certificates and these expenses shouldn’t be treated as expenses for Statement of marks (Mark sheet), Migration certificate, Date of birth certificate – 5720

 GRAND TOTAL SEVEN THOUSAND ONE HUNDRED AND TWENTY – 7120 Indian Rupees for a total of 7 CBSE Certificates and mark sheets in Total as of 27 January 2014.